DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 ### Cursor setup

 :::info
-Step-by-step MCP setup instructions for Cursor can be found in the [official documentation](https://cursor.com/en-US/docs/mcp).
+You can find step-by-step MCP setup instructions for Cursor in the [official documentation](https://cursor.com/en-US/docs/mcp).
 :::

 Follow the steps below to connect the DHTMLX MCP server to Cursor: